alex-gutev/live_cells/README.md

 should add an observer to the cell in the `init` method and remove the observer in the `dispose` method.

+### ValueListenable Interface

+The `ValueCell` class provides a `listenable` property which provides an object that exposes the cell's value via the `ValueListenable` interface.
+Listeners added to the `ValueListenable` will be called whenever the value of the cell changes.
+This allows you to use a `ValueCell` where a `ValueListenable` is expected.

 ## Additional information

 If you discover any issues or have any feature requests, please open an issue on the package's Github